beaupranisaa/llm-uncertainty/README.md

 ## ✅ TODO List
 Current Game: Lottery Choices
+Proprity:
-- [ ] Make it run multiple round all round
+- [ ] Choose multiple models, but one at a time
-- [ ] Record the results
 - [ ] Extract final output whether or not model chooses A or B

+- [ ] Search for a better BDI reasoning
+- [ ] Extract final output whether or not model chooses A or B
 - [ ] Record the r point (choosing between OptionA or OptionB)
-- [ ] Think of the BDI model
-- [ ] Choose multiple models, but one at a time
 - [ ] Analysis

 ### 🔹 Completed Tasks ✅